 For the transport of data between the QMs, the architecture currently adopted by all European interconnected rail reservation systems uses a VPN (Virtual Private Network) called Hermes and managed by a private company owned by part of the European RUs and IMs, called HIT Rail.

 The use of a VPN offers better security, better performances and the possibility of monitoring the status of each connection and of collecting traffic statistics.

+Could you please explain the currently used technologies for the MQ (ERAs assumption is that is IBM Websphere MQ).

 8.2 Examples of existing reservation systems